 [damn I didn't expect to write a fuсking Bible but hey, it happens]

+2. The U.S.' response to Maria also in my opinion highlights still-lingering colonial attitudes held in the U.S. themselves toward Puerto Rico; in that their citizens are considered less important than those of the mainland States.
+President Wankpuffin himself said as much when in one of his many enlightening tweets he criticised the government of Puerto Rico's sense of entitlement for daring to expect to receive handouts from the government of the country they are a dependency of.
 A lot of you already know about the apathetic response of the British Empire to the Irish Potato Famine, or the French Empire's handling of the Algeria crisis that led to a brutal war for independence and the deaths of thousands of their own civilians, but I think Maria serves as a timely reminder to America's own imperial attitude, and the anachronism that is Puerto Rico's territorial status, many decades after the old empires of Europe have relinquished all but a few remnants of their own colonies.

 3. I should also mention that as well as as a general humanitarian crisis in Puerto Rico, Maria's also responsible for a criminal crisis.
 Certain elements of the media love to bang on about how dangerous the streets of [insert Anglo-European million+ metropolis here] have gotten recently, however already in Puerto Rico the reported level of violent crime has doubled since the hurricane struck, with the already cash-strapped government at pains to mount any kind of response in terms of law enforcement.
+It does not seem as if anyone on the federal level is concerned.

 I'll get to the rest of the Qs soonish, however I wanted to respond to this one first: